karlvr/empire-state/packages/formalities/README.md

 ```

-Now when the `MyTextField` component wants to change its value, it calls the `setValue` function in its
+Now when the `MyTextField` component wants to change its value, it calls the `change` function in its
 props, which invokes the controller, which updates the state on the `MyForm` component, triggering React
 to update, which updates the form.